UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 ### Device statistics

 Displaying statistics of a device is provided by the command `nvidia-smi stats`.
-In particular, one can specify additional options to select statistics about GPU utilisation (left-hand side) and/or memory ultilisation (right-hand side), as shown in *Fig. 2*.
+In particular, one can specify additional options to select statistics about GPU utilization (left-hand side) and/or memory utilization (right-hand side), as shown in *Fig. 2*.
 This is provided by the commands `nvidia-smi stats -d gpuUtil` and `nvidia-smi stats -d memUtil` respectively.
 The output of the commands is shown in *Fig.2*.
-Here the first column indicates the GPU index and the second one displays either the GPU or memory utilisation, while the last column indicates the percent of time of either the GPU or memory utilisation.
+Here the first column indicates the GPU index and the second one displays either the GPU or memory utilization, while the last column indicates the percent of time of either the GPU or memory utilization.
 More information can be displayed by the command `nvidia-smi stats -h`.

 <div align="center">